czhangy/UCLA-CS-Electives/Sci-Tech/LING-120B/notes.md

       - In the tree structure, `SUB` is a subtree of `S`
     - What kinds of constituents can a pronoun replace?
       - It replaces `DP`s, it can't replace bare nominal phrases, `NP`s
-    - What kinds of constituents can then/there replace?
+    - What kinds of constituents can "then"/"there" replace?
       - `PP`s
-    - What kinds of constituents can do so replace?
+    - What kinds of constituents can "do so" replace?
       - `VP`s
   - Summary
     - When carefully used, replacement can tell us about the constituency of sentence